Loss of pressure in the fuel system

 • 1.
 Remove the mass air flow sensor.

 • 2.
-Connect a voltmeter to contacts “2” and “3” of the sensor connector.
-Apply a direct current of 12 V to pins “1” and “5”, plus to pin 5, and minus to 1.
-In this case, the voltmeter should show a voltage of 1.3-1.4 V.
+Connect a voltmeter to contacts "2" and "3" of the sensor connector.
+Apply a direct current of 12 V to contacts "1" and "5", plus to contact 5, and minus to 1.
+The voltmeter should show a voltage of 1.3-1.4 V.

-Then briefly close contacts “4” and “5” with each other.
-The voltmeter should show a voltage of about 8 V, and the platinum thread should become red-hot.
+Then briefly short-circuit contacts "4" and "5".
+The voltmeter should show a voltage of about 8 V, and the platinum filament should glow red hot.

 If at least one of these conditions is not met, replace the sensor.